nationalarchives/da-ayr-webapp/README.md

 docker compose -f docker-compose.ci.yml up -d
 ```

+### Running the CI stack:

+The SSL certificate generation and setup has been updated to simplify networking and certificate generation:

+- **Automated SSL Certificate Generation**: All SSL certificates (PostgreSQL, OpenSearch, MinIO) can now be generated automatically using dedicated setup scripts
+- **CI Environment Support**: Added `docker-compose.ci.yml` which allows us to run the E2E suite as part of CI

 The CI compose file includes:
 - **Single-node OpenSearch**: This should reduce the amount of memory needed and security has been disabled due to GitHub allowed permissions
 - **Automated Data Restoration**: Automatically restores OpenSearch indices from snapshots
 - **Integrated Webapp Container**: Builds and runs the webapp alongside dependencies
 - **Simplified Authentication**: Uses HTTP-only connections

 It will take a minute or two to spin up the stack, in particular opensearch and keycloak take a little while.
 You can check their progress in each container's logs.
+The CI file will also create a test user and import indexed test data.

 Once the stack is running: